Mary Greyeyes Reid

 After discharge she returned to Muskeg Lake to visit family and then met her future husband, Alexander Reid, in Winnipeg.
 They had two children together and settled in British Columbia.
 She worked as a cook in Victoria and an industrial seamstress in Vancouver.

-From left to right: Melba Davidson, Mary Greyeyes, Fern Davidson and Alice Mackie of the Canadian Women's Army Corps (CWAC), all from Saskatchewan, just arrived in England.
-Picture first published on August 5, 1943 (source: The Leader-Post).
+Melba Davidson, Mary Greyeyes, Fern Davidson and Alice Mackie of the CWAC, all from Saskatchewan, just arrived in England (source: Published in The Leader-Post on August 5, 1943).

 Another Photoshoot